Processing math: 0%

 disp(Scotable)

-% Comment: if we consider the 5 most common values of lambda the value
+% Comment: if we consider the 5 most common values of lambda, the value

 % significant.
 Both values of the score test for positive and negative